tiffanyadu/100-days-of-code-2/log.md

 ### Day 29: December 3, 2018

-**Today's Progress:** Continued with the Functional Programming Challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp and reviewed the map and filter methods.
+**Today's Progress:** Continued with the Functional Programming challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp and reviewed the map and filter methods.

 **Thoughts:** Having to reverse-engineer those map and filter methods was SUCH a great exercise!
 Really helped to reinforce what those methods do and how they work exactly.